danielmkarlsson/SuperClean/README.md

 different.
 It is bringing another paradigm, functions, into Patterns.
 In SuperCollider there are many ways of doing the same thing.
 Different strokes for different folks is all.
 Additive is such a wildly different way of making sound that it warranted a different approach to control.
-I would have prefered to stay within the Pattern paradigm as it has been my experience that SuperCollider is so vast that the scope needs to be narrowed somewhat in order to
+I would have prefered to stay within the Pattern paradigm as it has been my experience that SuperCollider is so vast that the scope needs to be narrowed somewhat in order to be approachable.

 ```text
 // mmd example